Kurve mit Gabionen bauen21 scaled - Securing slopes with gabions - building perfect corners and curves

 The following stone baskets were also assembled in this way, one inside the other, until I had finally created a matching angle to the alignment of my existing gabion wall.

-You can find the entire playlist of my videos here: Gabions for slope stabilization.
 If you want to see more of me and my projects, feel free to check out my YouTube channel.

 Abonniere COMMAIK auf YouTube